Infinitely many Lagrangian fillings: Introduction

 \section{Introduction}

-We show that essentially all maximal-tb Legendrian torus knots in the standard contact 3-sphere remarkably admit infinitely many non-Hamiltonian isotopic exact Lagrangian fillings in the standard symplectic $4$-ball.
+We show that essentially all maximal-tb positive Legendrian torus links in the standard contact 3-sphere remarkably admit infinitely many non-Hamiltonian isotopic exact Lagrangian fillings in the standard symplectic $4$-ball.
 Heretofore, the existence of Legendrian links with infinitely many exact Lagrangian fillings remained open.

 In fact, the faithful $\PSL(2,\Z)$ representation in our Theorem \ref{thm:main} allows us to obtain several consequences.
 We present new results for Lagrangian concordance monoids, including the first known example of a Lagrangian concordance of infinite order, the existence of an exponential-growth subgroup in the fundamental group of the space of Legendrian links isotopic to $\La(3,6)$, and the existence of Weinstein 4-manifolds homotopic to the 2-sphere with infinitely many non-Hamiltonian isotopic exact Lagrangian surfaces of higher-genus in the same smooth isotopy class.
 In addition, we construct infinitely many instances of both satellite and hyperbolic knots in the 3-sphere with Legendrian representatives with infinitely many exact Lagrangian fillings in the standard symplectic 4-ball.